AyandaMore/Fituation/README.md

-# Fituation-Front-End
+# Fituation
-A web application created using ReactJS
+A web application created using ReactJS (front-end) and ASP .Net Core (back-end)